 Both genetic and environmental factors are attributed to the cause of PD, but the exact cause is unknown.
 There is presently no cure for Parkinson’s disease, but treatment options include medication therapy, surgery, and several complementary therapies that can help manage symptoms.
 Appropriate treatment can keep most patients working and enjoying an active life for several years or even decades.

-Comprehensive Parkinson’s Disease Treatment at Carolina Brain Center
+Comprehensive Parkinson’s Disease Treatment in Raleigh, NC

 If you or someone you know is looking for effective Parkinson’s Disease treatment options in Raleigh, North Carolina, we are here to help!
 We are ready to help you manage your Parkinson’s with our Brain Camp and chiropractic and functional medicine services.